KatherineMichel/digital-commonplace/javascript-notes.md

 https://medium.com/airbnb-engineering/isomorphic-javascript-the-future-of-web-apps-10882b7a2ebc | Isomorphic JavaScript: The Future of Web Apps - Airbnb Engineering & Data Science - Medium https://en.wikipedia.org/wiki/Isomorphic_JavaScript | Isomorphic JavaScript - Wikipedia
 https://en.wikipedia.org/wiki/Isomorphism_(disambiguation)

-https://github.com/javascriptteacher/node | javascriptteacher/node: Vanilla Node API endpoint server scaffold.
-This is close to what you would come up with if you started writing Node server from scratch.
-I plan on updating this code with a complete API, so keep an eye on the repo!

 HTTP, API, DOM
 https://expressjs.com/en/api.html